OpenConext/OpenConext-profile/README.md

 - EngineBlock 5.7 >= 5.7.1
 - EngineBlock must be configured to release an unspecified NameID to Profile

+Upgrade notes for runtime and dependency bumps are tracked in [CHANGELOG.md](CHANGELOG.md).

 ## Development

 You can use docker to start a development environment.